isc-projects/stork/doc/install.rst

      isDefault: true
      editable: false

-Also, the Grafana dashboard files can be copied to `/var/lib/grafana/dashboards/` (again, this may vary depending on your installation).
+Also, the Grafana dashboard files can be copied to `/var/lib/grafana/dashboards/` (again, this may vary depending on the installation).

 Example dashboards with some live data can be seen in the `Stork screenshots gallery